dongzgh/dongzgh.github.io/journal.md

 * [HEXAGONMI](#hexagonmi)
   * Worked with Rob on alpha build
-  * Discussed with Muhammand about new feature request for 3D Addendum workbench
+  * Discussed with Muhammad about new feature request for 3D Addendum workbench

 ## 2020-02-12